-Providing demographic information is designed to help PIT-UN measure our intended audiences and our commitment to eliminating discrimination and promoting justice, equity, diversity and inclusion in all of its practices.
-PIT-UN invites applicants to voluntarily disclose certain characteristics about themselves and their project team so the organization can measure its progress and strengthen its impacts on equity, diversity, and inclusion.
-We value transparency and will only use this information internally to seek out funding opportunities, however if you are interested in a conversation or further discussion, please feel free to contact us.
+Providing demographic information is designed to help PIT-UN measure our intended audiences and our commitment to eliminating discrimination and promoting justice, equity, diversity, and inclusion in all its practices.
+PIT-UN invites applicants to voluntarily disclose certain characteristics about themselves and their project team so the organization can measure its progress and strengthen its impacts on historically underserved and underrepresented and marginalized groups.
+We value transparency and will use this information internally only to understand future funding opportunities for underrepresented communities.
+PIT-UN uses demographic information to better understand the communities its grant awards serve.
+If you are interested in a conversation or further discussion, feel free to contact us.